 Hinckley & District Museum

 Filled with artefacts and displays of local history, people and Hinckley life, the Hinckley & District Museum offers a visitors a glimpse into this small town and the surrounding area’s heritage.
 In addition to the educational displays, the museum offers visitors a friendly welcome, free children’s quiz sheets, a cottage garden to explore, tea room, and souvenir shop.
-The museum also runs a range of events from talks to experience days – take a look at upcoming events to plan a visit.

 The museum is open Saturdays (and bank holiday Mondays) 10am-4pm and Sundays 2pm-5pm.
 Admission costs just £1 for adults and 25p for children.
 Hinckley & District Museum is a brief eight-minute drive from our hotel.